daytonaio/content/articles/open-source-licensing-cockroachdb.md

 ## Why This Matters to Startup CEOs

-For startup CEOs, the implications of CockroachDB’s licensing changes extend far beyond the immediate impact on their tech stack.
-Open-source software is often seen as a cost-effective solution for startups, providing powerful tools without the hefty price tags of commercial alternatives.
-However, the recent shift in CockroachDB’s licensing highlights the potential risks associated with relying on OSS.
+`Is it possible to consider how CockroachDB’s licensing changes affect the lives and businesses of startup CEOs?` Startups usually prefer open-source software because it allows them to obtain robust technology without spending money on expensive proprietary options.
+Yet, this move made by CockroachDB also showcases a risk that comes with relying on OSS.

 ### Key Considerations: